 Course No. PHY.504 Time: 3 Hrs.
+Note for paper setter and students:

-There will be five sections.
-Section A will consist of eight short answer type questions covering the whole syllabus and is compulsory.
-Sections B, C, D and E will consist of two questions each.
-The candidates are required to attempt one question from each of these sections.
-All questions carry equal marks.
+- 1. There will be five sections. - 2.
+Section A carries 16 marks and is compulsory consisting of ten short answer type questions of 2 marks each covering the whole syllabus.
+The candidate will have to attempt eight questions in section A. - 3.
+Sections B, C, D and E will be set from units I, II, III & IV respectively and will consist of two questions of 16 marks each from the respective unit.
+The candidates are required to attempt one question from each of these sections. - 4.
+Scientific calculator is allowed.